Arjun-Komban/Traffic-Light-Automation/README.md

 # Traffic-Light-Automation

-I made a traffic light automation program with the use arduino to detect the vehicles count and let the allow to pass on their number.
+I made a traffic light automation program with the use arduino to detect the vehicles count and let them to pass on the basis of their count.

 # Function